 Tawerna Dominikanska is also located on the river's edge, so grab a seat close to the window to enjoy the views.
 No booking needed - we just walked up, and there were available tables.

 I hope this two day Gdansk itinerary gave you some ideas for your upcoming trip to this beautiful city!
+Spending more than a few days in Poland?
+Then consider also visiting another underrated city in Poland, Wroclaw, and the always-popular, Krakow!

 Get excited about travel by subscribing for the latest articles and announcements.